XODLXO/Build--club--Automated-plant-watering-system-with-IOT/README.md

 Refer to the [troubleshooting guide](troubleshooting.md) for common issues and their solutions.

 ## License
-This project is licensed under the MIT License.
-See the [LICENSE](../LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0.